textpattern/textpattern.github.io/brand/user-docs-guide.md

 The more kinds of documentation in a single repository, the harder it is for primary audiences to navigate and find targeted information, and the harder it is for editors to optimally organize and maintain the repository over time.
 Ideally the end-user documentation repository has a [primary audience breadth of scope](#scope-of-primary-audience-documentation)), and nothing more.

 Other types of documentation are better used and managed in context of the platforms they concern.
 When a third-party developer decides to develop a Textpattern plugin, the first place they will go to learn how to proceed is the bar with the neon marquee flashing [Plugins](https://github.com/textpattern/textpattern-plugins-website).
-Information at source of inspiration.
+Information at the source of inspiration.
 No mucking about in core functionality documentation, which is outside and below developer interest.
-Likewise for designers wanting to try their hand at a new front- or back-end theme; they head to the [Themes](https://github.com/textpattern/textpattern-themes-website) bazaar, where a cornucopia of ‘skin’ inspiration and documentation is at their disposal in context.
+Likewise for designers wanting to try their hand at a new front-end or back-end theme; they head to the [Themes](https://github.com/textpattern/textpattern-themes-website) bazaar, where a cornucopia of ‘skin’ inspiration and documentation is at their disposal in context.

 This information does not need written in technical documentation style, but as regular web page content, with screenshots or videos or whatever other format is appropriate for a platform.